 The different advantages related to the Subsidiary Ledger are as follows:

-- Elimination of Frauds and Errors – It uses only a control account which ultimately eliminates even the slightest possibility of frauds and errors.
+- Elimination of Frauds and Errors – It uses only a control account, which ultimately eliminates even the slightest possibility of frauds and errors.

 - Minimal Error and Enhanced Efficiency – The responsibility to prepare and maintain every single ledger is entrusted upon one person only.
-This helps in minimizing errors and enhances the efficiency of the ledger.
+It helps in minimizing errors and enhances the efficiency of the ledger.

 The disadvantages related to the Subsidiary ledger are as follows:

-- Expensive- Another problem with this ledger is that these are highly expensive and it is also why, the same remains less preferred by medium and small scale organizations.
+- Expensive- Another problem with this ledger is that these are highly expensive, and it is also why the same remains less preferred by medium and small scale organizations.

 - Highly Complicated- It is highly complicated since there is a need to hire a large number of employees and maintain different books for each account.
-Maintaining different accountants and employees gets a little complicated for organizations.
+Keeping different accountants and employees gets a little complicated for organizations.

-- A Requirement of Accounting Knowledge- The personnel in-charge must be well-versed in accountancy otherwise there are huge chances of the transactions to get wrongly recorded which might ultimately impact the overall accounting process.
+- A Requirement of Accounting Knowledge- The personnel in-charge must be well-versed in accountancy; otherwise, there are huge chances of the transactions to get wrongly recorded, which might ultimately impact the overall accounting process.

-Subsidiary Ledgers are purposeful but the limitations of the same cannot be ignored.
+Subsidiary Ledgers are purposeful, but the limitations of the same cannot be ignored.
 Following are the few limitations –

 - It may contain undetected errors.

-General Ledger vs Subsidiary Ledger
+General Ledger vs. Subsidiary Ledger

-- In a general ledger, there can be just ledger accounts while in a subsidiary ledger there can be multiple ledger accounts.
+- In a general ledger, there can be just ledger accounts, while in a subsidiary ledger, there can be multiple ledger accounts.

-- The general ledger contains minimal data while subsidiary ledger contains extensive data.
+- The general ledger contains minimal data, while subsidiary ledger contains extensive data.

 - It is just a part of the general ledger while the latter controls the former.

 It is a set of individual accounts and is a part of a general account.
-It can be used by large scale businesses or entities where the volume of data is huge.
-Small or medium-scale businesses or entities that have a small number of transactions may not from the subsidiary ledger.
+It can be used by large scale businesses or entities where the volume of data is enormous.
+Small or medium-scale businesses or entities that have a small number of transactions may not benefit from the subsidiary ledger.

-This has been a guide to Subsidiary Ledger and its definition.
+This article has been a guide to Subsidiary Ledger and its definition.
 Here we discuss types and examples of subsidiary ledger accounts along with advantages, disadvantages, and limitations.
 You can learn more about accounting from following articles –